 What to expect and how you'll make an impact

 The lack of English language skills has been identified as one of the issues currently facing schools in Galapagos.
-As a volunteer on this project you will be supporting English learning in the community via classes in a primary school and/or focus group classes in the community.
-Volunteers will have the opportunity to work with students (primary school up to high school), teachers, government workers, local partners- park rangers, families, tour operators and other community members.
+As a volunteer on this project you will be supporting English learning in the community via classes in a primary, middle, or secondary school and/or focus group classes in the community with individuals ranging in age from children to adults.
+Volunteers will have the opportunity to work with students, teachers, government workers, local partners, park rangers, families, tour operators and other community members.
 In this program you will have the choice between formal and applied teaching opportunities.

 Volunteer work duties may vary but generally include: